shiharuharu/cli-agent-mcp/README.md

 Unified MCP (Model Context Protocol) server for CLI AI agents.
 Provides a single interface to invoke Codex, Gemini, Claude, and OpenCode CLI tools.

+## Why cli-agent-mcp?

+This is more than a CLI wrapper — it's an **orchestration pattern** for multi-model collaboration.

+**Can't articulate your requirements clearly?** Let Claude orchestrate.
+Describe what you want, and it will decompose your vague idea into concrete tasks for the right agent.
+The act of delegation forces clarity.

+**Planning a grand product vision?** Each model brings a unique lens:
+- **Codex**: The critic.
+Its analytical eye catches what you missed, challenges assumptions, finds edge cases.
+- **Gemini**: The creative.
+Divergent thinking, unexpected connections, the spark you didn't know you needed.
+- **Claude**: The scribe.
+Faithful execution, clear documentation, turning ideas into working code.

+**Want persistent results?** Use `save_file` to capture agent outputs, then let Claude synthesize insights across multiple analyses.

+We don't just wrap CLIs — we provide a **thinking framework** for human-AI collaboration.

 ## Features

 - **Unified Interface**: Single MCP server exposing multiple CLI agents